lmr97/itunes-to-jellyfin/README.md

 | **Source computer** | [MacBook Air (2015)](https://support.apple.com/en-us/112441) | 8GB | 128 GB | MacOS Big Sur |
 | **Server** | [HP ProBook 640 G1](https://icecat.biz/p/hp/h5g66et/probook-notebooks-0888182270424-640+g1-20694735.html) | 16 GB (upgraded) | 500 GB |Arch Linux |

+While I've tried to not leave Windows users out in the cold on this one, my experience, as you can see, is with a Mac, migrating to a Linux system, so that's what this guide will work best for.

 ## The Process

 ### Step 1 &mdash; Download your entire library to an external drive